Leidos

 At Leidos, we love a challenge.
 So, if you are adaptable, eager to get involved and enjoy finding better, more efficient ways of doing things, we should talk.

-At the end of the year, they typically continue to work in the area they started in and further develop their strengths and capabilities.
+At the end of the year, our graduates typically continue to work in the area they started in and further develop their strengths and capabilities.
+Some may wish to explore other opportunities based on their aspirations and the needs of the business.
 After that, they often progress into technical or managerial positions.
+We invest heavily in our graduates ensuring they are set up for success.
+They are, after all, the future talent at Leidos.

 What’s your job about?